-Green tea mochi is a delicious rice cake that comes from Japan.
-You'll definitely want to try this matcha rice cake if you have an incurable sweet tooth.
-It's a pretty wagashi, or traditional Japanese sweets, that's a nice light tea-time snack.
+Green tea mochi is a delicious rice cake from Japan.
+If you have an incurable sweet tooth, you'll definitely want to try this matcha daifuku.
+It's a pretty wagashi, or traditional Japanese sweets, that makes a nice light tea-time snack.

-We tested plenty of different recipes and made our own adjustments.
-It's safe to say, we think we came up with the best green tea mochi recipe that's easy for you to make.
-All you need to know are the three simple steps we've broken down in our recipe.
+We tested plenty of different recipes and made our own adjustments along the way to get a chewy yet soft dough that we're happy with.
+We think we came up with the best green tea mochi recipe that's easy for you to replicate at home.

 Jump to: